yasemingirgin/yasemingirgin.github.io/README.md

 ## About Me

-I am an incoming PhD student in sociology at Boston University.
+I am an incoming PhD student in Sociology at Boston University.
 My research areas are economic sociology, work & organizations, and social psychology.

 ### Markdown